we need to reveal

 Kintsugi, the beautiful art that speaks to the cries of our soul.

-At its core, this Japanese art form expresses the belief that something broken does not lose value or beauty; in fact, the breakage is part of the broken vessel's history; a redemption story which makes it even more beautiful than before.
+At its core, this Japanese art form expresses the belief that something broken does not lose value or beauty; in fact, the breakage is part of the broken vessel's history; a redemption story which makes it even more beautiful for having been broken.

 With gold infused into the cracks of the restored piece, the journey of courage and resilience is illuminated.
 The beauty of brokenness made known in the same way our scars reveal the beauty of our life journey.